 P. aeruginosa is one of the most commonly-isolated nosocomial pathogen, accounting for 10% of all hospital-acquired infections worldwide.
 In 2017, the World Health Organization (WHO) published its first ever list of antibiotic-resistant "priority pathogens" — 12 families of bacteria that pose the greatest threat to human health, and carbapenem-resistant P. aeruginosa was ranked as the Top 2 with critical priority.
 Recent research in my lab has led to the identification of a variety of new virulence factors of QS and their molecular mechanisms.
 Our long-term goals are directed at identifying new virulence factors and investigating the molecular pathogenesis in this bacterium.
 We plan to comprehensively understand it overall regulatory network, which will help to develop novel and effective approaches against P. aeruginosa infection.

-The other topic in our group is RNA epigenetics in bacteria.
-N6-methyladenosine (m6A) is the most abundant messenger RNA (mRNA) modification in eukaryotic organisms.
-Identification of demethylases, methyltransferase and m6A-specific binding proteins in eukaryotes indicates regulatory functions of this RNA modification.
-However, very little was known on m6A in bacterial mRNA.
-We have mapped the first m6A methylome in bacteria, and found a unique pattern other than eukaryotes.
-Our work demonstrates that m6A exists in a wide-range of bacteria, which might play important roles in gene regulation.
-We plan to reveal m6A-associated proteins and their important biological functions in bacteria.
+The other topic in my group is RNA epigenetics in bacteria.
+We have mapped the m6A methylome and rG4 structures in bacteria, and found unique patterns other than eukaryotes.
+Our work demonstrates that m6A and rG4 exist in a wide-range of bacterial species, which suggests their potential important roles in gene regulation.